RyanSnodgrass/notredame_club_membership_app/README.md

  => #<User id: nil, f_name: "Bruce", l_name: "Wayne", dob: "1939-05-12", email: "b@w.com", encrypted_password: "$2a$10$ke4BwF.GxExazWmcB9F06OTHBXHrAVemISTPPJCkCcb...", reset_password_token: nil, reset_password_sent_at: nil, remember_created_at: nil, sign_in_count: 0, current_sign_in_at: nil, last_sign_in_at: nil, current_sign_in_ip: nil, last_sign_in_ip: nil>
 ```
 User exists?
 What?
 I specifically dropped the whole database with `rake db:reset`, then asked to clean it again with `User.delete_all`.
 Searching for "Bruce" or `User.all` still reveals he's not in the DB.
 I tried changing the name, email, all the fields.
-Eventually I tried sigining up in the actual browser.
+Eventually I tried signing up in the actual browser.

 ```
 1 error prohibited this user from being saved: